MooersLab/pymolsnips/README.md

 <h3> BBedit (Mac) </h3>

-This is program requires a license and a on-time fee.
+[BBEdit](https://www.barebones.com/products/bbedit/index.html) requires a license and a on-time fee.
-Major upgrades require additional money.
+Major upgrades require additional fees.
 The snippets are stored as clippings.
 The clippings are selected via a pulldown.
 The clippings are stored in `~/Library/Application\ Support/BBEdit/Clippings`.